fb-ui/GRiNa/README.md

     *   Encrypt
     *   FXs

+*   Dev reminder
+    *   Use ttf file to paint custom fonts
+    *   Design a dialog box to test the scripts
+    *   Use the SDL_RWops to storage resources and preload it to memory when start up
+    *   Use encrypted binary files to storage images, scripts and sounds.
+    *   preloaded objects can be fast and flexible
+    *   Scripts should be excutable in global

 ##  What is GRiNa?
 GRiNa is a game framework for multi-platform purpose.
 This framework is mainly designed for Chinese action script.
 For now stage we have completed the the low level implement.